jbettenh/groundhog/README.md

 - test_routes.py

 The `conftest.py` file is used by Pytest and contains the setup and teardown code for the tests.
 The `test.db` isn't included in the repository as it is created only for some functional tests.

+The `test_sightings` file is SQL that inserts some test sightings to the database.

 I grouped the tests into two directories either `unit`, `integration`, or `functional` which was based on the level of the test.